Ultimate Guide to Video Podcasts: Equipment, Software, and Tips (2026)

 That’s because video podcasts are:

 • More engaging than audio alone.
-This is especially true of younger audiences: a whopping 45% of Gen Z podcast listeners feel more connected to their favorite podcasters through video.
+This is especially true of younger audiences: According to Edison Research and SXM Media’s Gen Z Podcast Listener Report, 45% of Gen Z monthly podcast listeners say they feel more connected to podcasters through video.
 Video podcasting also provides more nonverbal engagement, as viewers can see the demeanor, gestures, and body language of the host.

 • Better for SEO.
 From a technical perspective, you can use embedded video to create audiovisual clips, embed highlights on landing pages, and post short snippets on social media.
 From a front-end perspective, videos are more compelling than text.
 Studies show video can increase organic website traffic by 157%.